10 Most Outrageous Cyber Attacks in History

 07 – Teen hacks NASA and US Defense Department (1999)

-15 years old Jonathan James had managed to penetrate the computers of a US Department of Defense divison and installed a backdoor on its servers.
-This allowed him to intercept thousands of internal emails from different government organisations including ones containing usernames and passwords for various military computers.
+15 years old Jonathan James had managed to penetrate the computers of a US Department of Defense division and installed a backdoor on its servers.
+This allowed him to intercept thousands of internal emails from different government organizations including ones containing usernames and passwords for various military computers.

 06 – Kevin Poulsen blocked phone lines to win Porsche (1990)